ronen567/just-the-docs/docs/optimizations.md

 nav_order: 4
 ---

+# Deep Neural Networks' Optimization Algorithms - An overview of Gradient Decent and its variants

-# Introduction
+## Introduction

 **Gradient Descent** Gradient Descent is the most popular optimization algorithm used to find the optimized set of weights in Deep Neural Networks.
-It is activated during the training phase, searches for the optimal set of weights - the set which minimizes the cost function. (cost function is a function which expresses the error between the expected DNN output and the model's predicted output).
+It is activated during the training phase, searches for the optimal set of weights - i.e. for the set which minimizes the cost function. (cost function is a function which expresses the error between the expected DNN output and the model's predicted output).

 **Gradient Descent in the context of DNN**
 The block diagram below, presents DNN's functional modules during the training phase.
 The 3 main modules are the Forwad Propogation, Back Propogation, and the Optimization module denoted as "Gradient Descent", (located on top-right).
 The Gradient Descent calculates a new set of optimized weights, denoted by \\(W_t \\), where t is the iteration index.
 For this calculation, the module is fed with \\( \bigtriangledown_w J\\) , the cost function gradient.